Bernardo Silva: Personal life

 Silva's English has been described as "perfect" by the media, partly as a result of his parents sending him to an English-speaking school in Lisbon when he was six years old.
 In addition to English and his native Portuguese, Silva speaks French and Spanish.
 His cousin Matilde Fidalgo, also born in 1994, has represented Portugal and Manchester City's women's teams.
+Silva has a French Bulldog named John after the footballer John Stones.
 Silva is a supporter of Portuguese club S.L.
 Benfica.
+On 1 July 2023, he married his fiancée Inês Tomaz.